 Watch the video to see how everything fit into my purse and when you’re done, read the rest of the post below for even more details!

 Don’t forget to subscribe to my YouTube Channel for access to all my packing videos!

-Here’s a full summary of everything I packed including what’s inside each organizer and all the clothing that I packed with pictures!
+Here’s a full summary of everything I packed including what’s inside each organizer and all the clothing that I packed!

 Slim Packing Cube including:

 - Blue printed summer dress

 - Blue printed party dress